simplisticated/telegraf-starter/README.md

 ```

 Next, set up the [environment variables](#environment-variables): create a
-`.env` file and add the required values (including database connection settings
+`.env` file and add the required values.
-for PostgreSQL).

-Then, run the database migrations (this will create the required tables in the
+Then, run the database migrations (this will create the SQLite database on the
-PostgreSQL database on the first run):
+first run):

 ```
 npm run typeorm:migration:run